 A study of the principles and practices relating to the successful management of modern business.
 Topics include planning, organizing, designing, and decision making.
 Ethics and organizational change are also covered.
 Cases are used to provide practice in the application of management concepts.
-UG

-Required Prerequisite Course(s): Take BUSM 1010 or BUSM 1015 or completion of 22 semester credit hours
+Required Prerequisite Course(s): Take BUSM 1010 or completion of 22 semester credit hours